Piano (private lessons)

 Stefany has loved to dance her whole life, having grown-up in a home that encouraged freedom of expression in whatever form spoke most to you.
 She found Hip-Hop to be her own special way to speak with God in a way that feels direct and personal.
 She has been blessed to learn from incredible dance mentors and found her passion for dance when she studied at Texas A&M (Class of ’15, A-WHOOP!) and stumbled upon Fade to Black, a community service Hip-Hop team that performs and serves all over the Bryan/College Station area.
 From this experience, Stefany’s main goal is to carry this idea forward and teach how dance allows a person to express themselves freely when words sometimes seem to fail us and use that to connect with those around you.
 She is so excited to continue her journey with Reclaim Arts Academy and loves to meet new students who are seeking to build a relationship with our Lord, so feel free to reach out and introduce yourself if you see her at the church office at FBCMF.

-Beginning Guitar and Private Lessons (Piano, Guitar and Drums)
+Beginning Guitar, Beginning Percussion and Private Lessons (Piano, Guitar and Drums)

 I have been teaching private and group lessons for 20 years in Central Texas.
 As a music major at the University of Texas I studied piano and music theory and composition.
 I have studied a variety of styles and I have played professionally throughout Texas in several bands over the last 40 years.
 On occasions I have traveled to Nashville to perform in recording industry showcases.